appcypher/awesome-wasm-langs/README.md

 * [Rust `wasm32-unknown-unknown` target](https://www.hellorust.com/setup/wasm-target/) - Rust compiler backend for WebAssembly (without the need for Emscripten)
 * [Wargo](https://github.com/lord/wargo) - a simple npm package that makes compiling Rust to WebAssembly easy on macOS or Linux.
 * [RustWasmLoader](https://github.com/ianjsikes/rust-wasm-loader) - A simple Webpack loader that shells out to cargo to build a Rust project targeting WebAssembly.
+* [CargoWeb](https://github.com/koute/cargo-web) - This cargo subcommand aims to make it easy and convenient to build, develop and deploy client-side Web applications written in Rust.

 --------------------